Cyrus9721/GlycoDenovo2/README.md

 * It will take a while for GlycoDeNovo2.exe to initialize MATLAB runtime library and toolboxes.
 GlycoDeNovo2 will run the reconstruction procedure on all spectrum files in the [input_directory] and save the reconstruction results in the [output_directory].

-# GlycanMP (Composition-to-Topology)
+# GlycanC2T (Composition-to-Topology)
-* GlycanMP1.exe creates all possible topologies of a monosaccharide composition and saves them into a json file.
+* GlycanC2T.exe creates all possible topologies of a monosaccharide composition with maximum branch number = 2 and saves them into a json file.
 This is required in generate all topologies to be sampled in calculating p-values.
 * List all compositions in a csv file, for example, 'composition.csv' in this github respository.
 Each line is a composition.
 * Run GlycanMP1.exe using the following command line
   ```
     GlycanC2T.exe composition.csv
   ```
-* GlycanMP.exe reads the composition file and generates one json file for each composition in the same folder where GlycanMP1.exe is located.
+* GlycanC2T.exe reads the composition file and generates one json file for each composition in the same folder where GlycanC2T.exe is located.